senchalabs/AppInspector/README.md

 Known Issues
 ------------
-Component highlighting is executed by injecting a <div> into the page.
+Component highlighting is executed by injecting a &lt;div&gt; into the page.
 We're trying to use the same approach of dev tools.

 Contributing
 ------------